supremelucifer/HomeAssistantAssist/README.md

-# Alexa Skill Model to integrate Home Assistant via Assist Conversation API
+# Alexa Skill thats integrate Home Assistant Assist or Generative AI through Conversation Process API
-Use Home Assistant Assist Conversation or IA conversation in Alexa 😊
+Use Home Assistant Assist or IA generative conversation in Alexa 😊

-## Instructions
+## INSTRUCTIONS

-### Home Assistant Setup
+### Setting up Home Assistant
 - Create/Activate a Home Assistant API for your user and obtain a long-term access token.

 ### Creating the Alexa Skill